longpaladin/housing-loan-calculator/README.md

 Scenario: User press calculate
 WHEN user press calculate, and inputs are wrong or incomplete THEN respective error messages show per individual input (regex check || value not within range)(this means I can use slider, set min and max, to remove the need for error messages)

+Scenario: User press calculate
+WHEN user press calculate, and inputs are correct and complete THEN chart and repayment table appears

 Scenario: User press reset
 WHEN user press reset